 10 Things You Should Know About Menopause

-It’s been called the change of life, the beginning of the end, a renewal time, the start of the next half of your life.
-However you think of menopause, there are plenty of questions women have about this female milestone.
-Here are ten things you should know.
+It’s been called the a time of renewal or the start of the next half of your life.
+However you think of menopause, there are plenty of questions women have about this milestone.
+It is important to know that menopause is not a disease but rather a phase in the life cycle.
+Here are 10 things you should know.

 You no longer need birth control

-You no longer need birth control once menopause is complete, but you most certainly need to use birth control until you have missed your menstrual cycle for 12 consecutive months.
+You no longer need birth control once menopause is complete, but how do you know when that is?
+You most certainly need to use birth control until you have missed your menstrual cycle for 12 consecutive months.
 It is not unusual for women to miss several menstrual cycles only to have a period and then have to start counting missed cycles again.
-You can get pregnant during these “start and stop” moments, so only give up birth control_after_ the 12th consecutive missed cycle.
+You can get pregnant during these “start and stop” moments, so only give up birth control after the 12th-consecutive missed cycle, or as instructed by your doctor.

 Not all women get hot flashes